 A knob of ginger, some Sri Lankan curry powder that a friend had got back for me from her Colombo vacation, and couple of other spices went in as seasoning to make this simple, tasty sautéed pineapple recipe.

 I discovered ridge gourd only after moving to south India.
-The first time that I bought it, my driving force was curiosity – I had no idea how this vegetable, which looked a cross between sponge gourd and bitter gourd, would be cooked, or what it would taste like.
-Pushcart vendors outside my apartment stocked ridge gourd in heaps, and it seemed to be the freshest, least expensive vegetable on sale.
-One day I walked up to a vendor, pointed and tried asking him to name the vegetable.
-In response, he swiftly wrapped two ridge gourds, held out the package to me and named the price!
+The first time that I bought it, my motivator was curiosity – I had no idea how this vegetable, which looked a cross between sponge gourd and bitter gourd, would be cooked, or what it would taste like.
+Pushcart vendors outside my apartment stocked ridge gourd in heaps, and it seemed to be the freshest, most abundantly available vegetable on sale.
+One day I walked up to a vendor, pointed and tried to ask him in gestures (I did not know Kannada) to name the vegetable.
+In response, he swiftly wrapped two ridge gourds, held out the package to me, and named the price.

 And so I returned home, ridge gourd package in hand, and typed into Google image search: "long green Indian vegetable with spikes".
-Google didn’t disappoint – I found not just the name but also many ways to cook ridge gourd.
+Google did not disappoint – I found not just the name but also many ways to cook ridge gourd.